 FormAssembly offers a quick tool to generate a signature if the parameters to be signed are already known (click "Manually Sign Data").

 However, it's more likely that your parameter values change dynamically, in which case you need to compute the signature automatically using the standard HMAC-SHA256 algorithm and the secret key obtained above.
 The resulting signature must then be base64- and URL-encoded.
+Please note that we do not provide support for dynamically signing secure parameters.

 To prepare your data for signature, you must follow this convention: